rsbondi/clightning-mobile/README.md

 Enter the requested informaition, `remoteUrl` to match your secured domain, including port, `remoteUser` and `remotePassword` to match those used for the `remoteRPC` plugin.
 The `appPassword` is the local password to unlock the app.

 Currently there is some basic payment, connection and invoice information.
-Any connections must already be set from your node or from the app using the DEBUG tab which gives you full RPC access.

 ## RPC access